NagarjunHM/BlogBreeze-Client/README.md

 ### Request 🐛

-- If You find any bug then please create issue i would love to solve that
+- If You find any bug then please create issue i would love to solve that.
+Also, feel free to contact me through [LinkedIn](https://www.linkedin.com/in/nagarjun-hm/) if you encounter any problems during project setup.